shrey27/Vienna/README.md

 - Comment or reply on a post
 - Get instant notifications when someone likes your post or comments on your post or starts following you.
 - Edit your details, such as profile picture, name, description, bio etc.
+- Multi User experience, Sign in with different users to check latest post and get updated notifications
 - Lazy loading for more optimised UI/UX.

 ## Tech stack used